john-science/rustrogueliketutorial/book/src/chapter_6.md

 ![Screenshot](./c6-s1.png)

 That's a really good start!
 However, we're rendering monsters even if we can't see them.
 We probably only want to render the ones we can see.
-We can do this by modifying our render loop:
+We can do this by modifying our render loop (in the main `tick` method):

 ```rust
 let positions = self.ecs.read_storage::<Position>();